 El Nido, Philippine’s best, is a cluster of spectacular limestone islands surrounded by lush forests and dotted with beaches located on the northern tip of beautiful Palawan Island.
 The island’s main airport is hours away.
 However, it appears that flocks of tourists are starting to arrive, so it might soon become a copy of Thailand’s Ko Phi Phi, paradise ruined.
 Luckily, the area around el Nido is covered with extensive jungle, the islands are numerous and the municipality seems to be cleaning around (at the moment).

 The hills around El Nido town are not as spectacular as those on the islands.
 A large limestone cliff separates the town from majestic Corong Corong, but most are small hills interspersed by plains.
 The islands are a different story.
 A bunch of mountains rise sharply from the sea, with enough space left for just a few isolated pristine beaches.
-There are expensive hotels on a couple of them, while others can only be reached by organized excursions.
+There are great all-inclusive resorts on a couple of them, while others can only be reached by organized excursions.

 Where to stay in el Nido?